Amokrane/ImageLoader/README.md

 * **Disk cache**: The only available cache strategy for now is in-memory caching.
 An additional layer of cache can be offered when entries are evicted from the memory cache or if the entries are garbage collected.

+* **Better memory management** The current implementation assumes that Bitmap objects are allocated exclusively on the heap.
+However, this is only true for devices running Android versions from API level 11 (Android 3.0) to API level 25 (Android 7.1).
+Outside this range, the backing pixel data are allocated on native memory.
+The implication of that is the necessity of recycling bitmaps manually in the latter case.
+This documentation page explains this very well: (https://developer.android.com/topic/performance/graphics/manage-memory.html)

 * **A better Bitmap pool**: The current Bitmap pooling strategy can be improved.
 First, the capacity of the pool should not be fixed but calculated dynamically as a factor of memory availability on the device.
 Additionally, if the bitmap pool